penchdu/toy_compiler/README.md

 # VSC - Very Simple Compiler

-after i studied the book *Engineering a Compiler 3E*, i found the compiler theory is much simpler than what i supposed, (**if you do not want to build a real-world compiler**). so i want to make a toy compiler to kill the dragon.
+After I studied the book *Engineering a Compiler 3E*, I found the compiler theory is much simpler than what I supposed, (**if you do not want to build a real-world compiler**).
+I started this personal experimental "toy" compiler project to practice end‑to‑end compiler implementation.

-before i start coding i thought it will be very simple, when i am coding i found it is not that simple even it is a toy compiler, i think i can finish it with the help of AI. i write the code, show it to AI to debug, i ask AI to write some borring code, for example, read a word from file, print the ast in graphic style, i also ask AI for compiler knowledge.
+before I start coding I thought it will be very simple, when I am coding I found it is not that simple even it is a toy compiler.
+I used AI for auxiliary work: debugging code snippets, implementing boring utility routines (e.g. token reading, AST dump helpers), and looking up compiler‑related knowledge.

-i name the language vsl (very simple language), so the compiler's name is vsc The goal is use vsc to compile vsl source code to x86-64 or risc-v assembly, or directly to binary, and let it run on cpu.
+I named the language **vsl (very simple language)**, so the compiler's name is **vsc**.
+Project original goal: compile VSL source to x86‑64 / RISC‑V assembly (or binary), which can execute on real CPU hardware.

 ### process

 2026.9.15

+Full VSL‑to‑x86‑64 compiler chain except assembler, outputs x86‑64 assembly; uses GCC for assembling/linking;  the finally executable binary can run on a real x86‑64 CPU.
-from simple language to asm finished, whole chain except assembler, the implent of all module is simple, but not too simple, didn't work out block, jump, SSA, optimize. reg alloc is -O0 style, load/spill every instruction. plan to go on with SSA, -O1, risc-v backend, also simple implment.
+The implement of all module is simple and straightforward, but not too simple, reg-alloc is -O0 style, load/spill every use.
+Didn't implement block, jump, SSA, optimize, and many thing.
+Plan to go on: SSA, -O1 reg-alloc, maybe a risc-v backend, also keep everything is simple and self‑designed.

 ### Project Goal